nataliefraank/nataliefraank/README.md

 ## 📖 About Me
 **Background**</br>
 Prev intern at AWS.
 CS student at Oberlin College.
-Working on a research lab focused on human-centered security.Prev intern at AWS.
-CS student at Oberlin College.
-Working on a research lab focused on AI agent reliability and human-centered security.
+Working on a research lab focused on human-centered security.

 ## Updates
 - Currently working on a React application, **Bookmatch**